 This liability represents Perkins loan funds provided to students by the federal government through Carnegie Mellon.
 Carnegie Mellon is required to collect the loans on behalf of the federal government.
+The federal government did not renew the Perkins loan program after September 30, 2017, and did not allow disbursements to be made after June 30, 2018.
+The university has elected to retain the outstanding loans in lieu of assigning the loans to the federal government.
+The liability will be repaid over the years that loan repayments are received from student borrowers.
 The amount due from the students is reported in the Consolidated Statements of Financial Position as a component of student loans receivable, net.